bucket1582/CoinFlipCheatersModels/README.md

 ## Analysis
 There are two types of coins in the problem.
 1. fair coin (probability of heads is 1/2)
-2. unfair coin (probability of heads is 3/4)
+2. biased coin (probability of heads is 3/4)

 Using Bayes' theorem, one can find the probability of the coin to be fair.